Ronna Romney McDaniel, Chair

 David J. Agema was elected as the National Committeeman from Michigan in May 2012.
 He has served as a State Representative in the 74th District of Michigan from 2007 until the end of 2012.
-Representative Agema was the Chairman of the Transportation, Department of Health and Human Services, and Appropriations Committees and is a former American Airlines Captain.
+Representative Agema was the Chairman of many committees, including Appropriations, Transportation, and the Department of Health and Human Services.
+He is also a former American Airlines Captain.
 Agema received a B.A. from Calvin College, and a Business Management degree from Central Michigan University.
 During his time in the United States Air Force, he participated in Officer Training School, Pilot Training, Fighter Pilot Training, Squadron Officers School, and Command and Staff School.
 He is the President of Sabath House Ministries, a faith-based literacy organization, and a member of the NRA, and the Allied Pilots Association.
 Agema currently resides in Grandville, MI with his wife Barbara and has three children, Jon, Joy Herrema and Anna Graybill.

 David Wolkinson, Administrative Vice Chair

 David Wolkinson was born in Royal Oak, Michigan in 1980.
 He grew up in Oakland County where he graduated from Southfield-Lathrup in 1998.
 He then earned three degrees from Michigan (a BA and MA in Economics and a JD by the time he was 24).
-In pursuit of his lifelong interest in politics David was elected the Administrative Vice Chair of the Michigan Republican Party at the 2013 Republican State Convention.
+In pursuit of his lifelong interest in politics David was first elected the Administrative Vice Chair of the Michigan Republican Party at the 2013 Republican State Convention and re-elected at the 2015 convention.
 Prior to being elected Vice Chair, David served as the Policy Director on Rick Snyder’s 2010 campaign.
 David is an attorney in private practice.
 When not working or attending to political activities, he is an NBA enthusiast and Detroit Piston fanatic.

 Kelly Mitchell, Outreach Vice Chair